Climate change and renewable energy in the energy transition

 Note: If this program is rescheduled or cancelled, a full refund or credit note to use at another Executive Education program valued at the same price will be provided.

-We will then explore the potential for different renewable technologies and discuss the economic, social and political enablers and barriers to their development.
-Solutions for firming renewable energy supply including batteries and thermal storage will be outlined along with approaches to combine renewables with other sources.
+We will then examine the potential contributions of the various forms of renewable energy generation and the current enablers and barriers to achieving that potential.
+Solutions for firming renewable energy including batteries and thermal storage will be outlined.

 About the facilitators